 1. Location and Transportation

-Encouraging visitors to use public transport or close to urban areas can encourage attendees to use eco-friendly transportation options, reducing the carbon footprint of the event.
-We encourage many of our events to provide private coach transport from across the region and many events put on free coach transfers from Exeter St David., most notably the Eco Shuttle bus ticket and the park and ride offered by our Fireworks and The Devon County Show.
+We encourage many of our events to provide private coach transport from across the region and many events put on free coach transfers from Exeter St David’s Train station, most notably the Eco Shuttle bus ticket and the park and ride offered by two of our largest events: the Fireworks and The Devon County Show.
 The local No 9 / 9a buses Stagecoach Bus Service stops outside our main gates .
 Additionally, we provide bicycle racks ( and have shower facilities on site) and will soon be able to offer electric vehicle charging stations.

 2. Energy Efficiency

 Event venues consume a significant amount of energy, mainly for lighting, and heating.
-Did you know that Westpoint has over 800 solar panels on the roof of our building that provides 60% of the electrical consumption required to run our arena.
-These systems are not only better for the environment but can also lower operating costs.
+Westpoint has over 800 solar panels on the roof of our building that provides 60% of the electrical consumption required to run our arena.
+These systems are not only better for the environment but significantly lower operating costs.

 3. Water Conservation

-Water is a precious resource, and Westpoint has recently installed low-flow faucets and water-efficient landscaping, reducing both our water consumption and power in heating less water.
+Water is a precious resource, and Westpoint has recently installed low-flow faucets, reducing both our water consumption and power in heating less water.

 4. Waste Minimisation and Recycling